Suchenl/Suchenl.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Master's student at the School of Cyber Science and Technology, University of Science and Technology of China (USTC), where I am advised by Professor [Weiming Zhang](https://scholar.google.com/citations?user=eTCfl6cAAAAJ&hl=en) and Professor [Nenghai Yu](https://scholar.google.com/citations?user=7620QAMAAAAJ&hl=en).
-My academic journey began with a Bachelor's degree from the School of Control Science and Engineering at Shandong University.
+Previously, I completed my Bachelor's degree at the School of Control Science and Engineering at Shandong University.
 My research is primarily focused on the intersection of artificial intelligence, computer vision, and security.
-My Research Interests:

-- AIGC (AI-Generated Content)
+My research interests include:

-- Computer Vision
+- Computer Vision (CV)
+- AI-Generated Content (AIGC)
+- AI Safety
 - Information Hiding
-- AI Safety
 - AI for Medicine

+I am always enthusiastic about discussing novel ideas and am actively seeking collaborations.
+If you have access to large-scale computational resources and are looking for a passionate collaborator to tackle ambitious projects, please feel free to connect with me via email.

 # 🔥 News
 - *2025.06.26*: &nbsp;🎉🎉 One paper accepted by ICCV 2025.